My interests lie at the intersection of design, agile, and managing in complex situations.

 I found a digital design job in an educational publishing company where art and design students looking for work regularly presented their portfolios, and being a design school ‘dropout’, I felt like an impostor, and still do, sometimes1.
 I was lucky, the calculated risk of jumping ship paid off, and I could call myself a designer.

 My career continued in Cape Town, and in the United Kingdom, where the most notable companies I worked for include: The Open University, Hemsley Fraser and Capgemini.
-As a consultant in London I worked with: The Skills Funding Agency, Astra Zeneca, GlaxoSmithKline, Elsevier and Lloyds amongst others, mostly in the product space where digital transformation causes significant change in organisations.
+As a consultant in London I worked with: The Skills Funding Agency, Astra Zeneca, GlaxoSmithKline, Elsevier and Lloyds amongst others, mostly in product design and digital transformation.

 I’m always learning from colleagues, books, clever people sharing on the web, trial and error, and making things on the side.
 Recently, I decided to study formally again, and registered for a creative writing course, because I love making books.
 I’m now studying toward an M.Sc. in Systems Thinking in Practice.
 It allows me to link experience to theory, and most importantly, it gives me new language, creating options in a future that is becoming more uncertain.